Arjun Jayaraj

-Arjun Jayaraj (born 5 March 1996) is an Indian professional footballer who plays as an attacking midfielder for Gokulam Kerala in I-League.
+Arjun Jayaraj (born 5 March 1996) is an Indian professional footballer who plays as an attacking midfielder for Forca Kochi FC.

 Career

 Early career

 Born in Malappuram, Kerala, Arjun is a product of the MSP sports hostel.
 He played for Calicut University and won the All-India Championship.
 While playing for his university team against Gokulam Kerala in a friendly, he scored a goal and impressed Gokulam head coach Bino George who signed him.

 Gokulam Kerala FC

 2017–18

 Arjun played for the club in the Kerala Premier League and scored a goal in the final to help Gokulam win the title.
 He was included in the I-League squad and made his professional debut for Gokulam Kerala on 22 December 2017 against Indian Arrows.
 On 27 January 2017 he scored his debut goal, a last minute winner, as Gokulam Kerala won 3–2 over Shillong Lajong.

 2018–19

-He started in the first game of the season against Mohun Bagan and he was awarded the Hero of the match.
-But then only started once in the following three games.
-On 30 November 2018, he scored his first goal of the season against Churchill Brothers which finished as a 1-1 draw and he was awarded the Hero of the match.
+He started in the season's first game against Mohun Bagan and was awarded the Hero of the match.
+But then it only started once in the following three games.
+On 30 November 2018, he scored his first goal of the season against Churchill Brothers which finished as a 1-1 draw and was awarded the Hero of the match.